Ibanez AR History

 Author: Nihei (TCGAKKI, Electric Guitar Specialist)

 Graduated from a vocational school specializing in guitar making.
 Previously worked as a staff member at the TCGAKKI Acoustic Floor and TCGAKKI Premium Guitar Lounge.
-Currently, as the electric guitar specialist, he actively shares his passion for the instrument through writing columns and appearing on YouTube.
+Currently, as the electric guitar specialist, he actively shares his love for the instrument through writing columns and appearing on YouTube.

-Qualifications & Experience: 8 years as a musical instrument appraiser
+Qualifications and Experience: 8 years as a musical instrument appraiser

-▶︎Click here for my articles
+▶︎Click here for articles

 The Story of the 1956 Gibson Les Paul Custom